Developer docs / Secrets & BYOK

 [[secret]]

-expose = false # inject raw value into process.env (project-tier only)
+expose = false # also inject the raw value into process.env (default false)

 allowed = ["a", "b"] # enum constraint; override UI renders a select

-description = "…" # shown on the gate page card
+description = "…" # shown on the Setup page card

 group = "foo" # UI groups paired keys (e.g. stripe sk + pk)